Change of circumstances that affect your child support

 - your income

-- your current income increases or decreases and your assessment is based on an estimate of income
+- if your current income increases or decreases and your assessment is based on an estimate of income

 Changes to your children's circumstances while receiving child support

 You also need to tell us if your children's details change to make sure your details and assessment are accurate.
 You need to tell us if: